 Betfair Premium Charge In Summary:

-By adding the upper levels of Premium Charge Betfair have created a deter-ant to new traders.
-Learning to trade can be tricky at the best of times, the last thing you want to hear if 40-60% could be swiped from you when you reach the upper levels of success.
+By adding the upper levels of Premium Charge Betfair have created a deterrent to new traders.
+Learning to trade can be tricky at the best of times, the last thing you want to hear is that when you become successful a new tax of 40-60% is applied.

 As gambling in the UK is tax-free 20% isn’t too much of a problem.
 Betfair premium charge above 40% certainly is though.
-If you’re new to the game it’s best to start off small, use other exchanges like Betdaq and consider counter-measures like arbing early.
-Value betting with a bookmaker and laying it off on Betfair is a simple but relatively effective way to syfen money from one account to another.
-It’s totally legal and within the Premium Charge framework.
+If you’re new to the game it’s best to start off small, use other exchanges like Betdaq to see which strategies you can use on other accounts.

 Top Post: 3 Simple Horse Racing Trading Strategies

-63 thoughts on “Betfair Premium Charge – How It’s Calculated (and How to Avoid It)
+66 thoughts on “Betfair Premium Charge – How It’s Calculated (and How to Avoid It)”

 Although in all seriousness.
 I do agree… the Premium Charge was supposedly introduced so that Betfair could re-invest in the exchange infrastructure.
 Sounded great.
 There was a lot of unhappy people at the time but that seems to have blown over now.